Novel Structure#

 Chapter Text

 There is a separate formatting feature for such chapter titles in the Manuscript Build tool as well.
 See the Building the Manuscript page for more details.
-When building a document of a format that supports page breaks, also unnumbered chapters will have a page break added just like for normal chapters.
+When building a document of a format that supports page breaks, also unnumbered chapters can have a page break added just like for normal chapters.